 If you experience social phobia, panic disorder, or a specific phobia, we help you learn to change how you react emotionally, behaviorally, and cognitively to the identified triggers of your anxiety.

 Helps you process traumatic events and reduce trauma-induced psychological disturbances.
 Research shows prolonged exposure therapy can result in significant improvement in PTSD symptoms.

 Helps you understand and come to terms with the traumatic event that led to your PTSD.
-We help you understand why the event occurred, and how it impacts your beliefs about yourself, people around you, and the world in general.
+We help you understand why the event occurred and how it affects your beliefs about yourself, people around you, and the world in general.

 In a safe environment, we gradually expose you to the triggers of your obsessive compulsive disorder (OCD) while preventing the compulsions from occurring.
 This teaches you how to disrupt the automatic habits of OCD and begin living your life more freely.